ItsAlanK/ItsAlanK/README.md

 ## Hi!
 My name is Alan.
 Thanks for stopping by

-I am studying full stack software development with Code Institute.
-I am working as a support advisor for Shopify from home in Wexford, Ireland
+I'm studying full stack software development with Code Institute.
+Currently I'm working as a support advisor for Shopify.

 - :computer: I'm currently working as a Merchant Support Advisor for Shopify
 - :school: I’ve just finished my 5th Portfolio Project with Code Institute